The Proactive Guide to Technical SEO for SaaS Companies

 And it’s, well… technical.

-There are many moving pieces and different ways to approach it.
+There are many moving parts and different ways to approach it.

 In fact, I've seen this happen more often than not.